top of page

 • Ties to your country of residence: The UKVI will assess your personal and economic connections to your own country, such as family, employment, property ownership, and other significant ties.

-In some cases, another person or a third party may be willing to cover your travel, maintenance, and accommodation costs.
+You must prove that you have enough money to support yourself during your visit without working or relying on public funds. â€‹It is important to note that your funds must be held in a regulated bank account.
+This typically includes recognized banks or investment intermediaries that are regulated and authorized to hold and manage funds.
+In some cases, a third party may be supporting your travel, maintenance, and accommodation costs.
 If this is the situation, it is crucial that the third party has a genuine professional or personal relationship with you.
-Additionally, they must be able to provide support throughout your stay as a Visitor.
+Additionally, they must be able to provide support throughout your stay.

 1. Business Visa Preconditions